2022 Nevada elections

-The 2022 Nevada state elections took place on November 8, 2022.
-On that date, the State of Nevada held elections for the following offices: Governor, Lieutenant Governor, Attorney General, Secretary of State, Treasurer, Controller, U.S. Senate, U.S. House of Representatives, Nevada Senate, Nevada Assembly, and various others.
+Elections were held in Nevada on November 8, 2022.
+On that date, the state held elections for Governor, Lieutenant Governor, Attorney General, Secretary of State, Treasurer, Controller, U.S. Senate, U.S. House of Representatives, Nevada Senate, Nevada Assembly, and various others.
 In addition, several measures were on the ballot.

 United States Senate

 Incumbent Democratic U.S. Senator Catherine Cortez Masto was re-elected to a second term by a very narrow margin over Republican challenger Adam Laxalt.

 United States House of Representatives

-All of Nevada's four seats in the United States House of Representatives are up for election in 2022.
+All of Nevada's four seats in the United States House of Representatives were up for election in 2022, and all incumbents won re-election.

 Governor

-Incumbent Democratic Governor Steve Sisolak ran for a second term.
+Incumbent Democratic governor Steve Sisolak ran for a second term.
 He was defeated by Clark County Sheriff Joe Lombardo.

-Lieutenant Governor
+Lieutenant governor

-Incumbent Democratic Lieutenant Governor Lisa Cano Burkhead sought a first full term.
+Incumbent Democratic lieutenant governor Lisa Cano Burkhead sought a first full term.
 She was defeated by Las Vegas City Council member Stavros Anthony.